medvir/EnvSeq/README.md

 # Envelope Sequencing
-Package for HIV-1 env plasmid sequencing analysis with optim_assembly.
+Package for HIV-1 env plasmid sequencing analysis with optimassembly.

 ## envseq.sh
 `envseq.sh` is the main script for HIV-1 env plasmid sequencing analysis.
-Uses the backbone of the cloning plasmid to subtract reads.
-Uses pcDNA3 as a backbone vector and HXB2 as refernce strain.
+First, it subtracts reads aligning to the backbone of the plasmid with smalt/samtools.
+Then it de novo assembles the insert using optimassembly.
+Default settings use pcDNA3 as a backbone vector and HXB2 as reference strain.
+Input is a directory containing gzipped fastq files.
+Output is a fast file SAMPLE_cons.fasta.
-Input: Directory with (gzipped) fastq files

 `optimassembly.py` is from [ozagordi](https://github.com/ozagordi)